 TANG example 3: nutrients for a 5 gallon batch of 6.9 % ABV mead from Groennfell Meadery.
 I have made several of the recipes following the guidelines put forth in “How we brew everything we brew.”
 This includes fermenting at high temps, pitching 25 grams of D-47, and putting all nutrients in at pitch.
 All the meads turned out great using TANG.
-I always use a softer water profile from either filtered tap water or 50/50 hard spring and distilled water with only Go-ferm and Fermaid-K. I often lower the Fermaid-K down to six grams due to the high pitch rate, and my aversion to mineral flavors, and havent noticed any adverse effects.
-Recommended profile by The MeadMakr BatchBuildr is 99 YAN based on the following:
+I always use water with a low mineral profile from a low mineral profile spring water or a higher mineral spring water diluted with distilled water with only Go-ferm and Fermaid-K. Recommended YAN by Scott Labs Handbook is 99 YAN.
+The MeadMakr BatchBuildr with your own hih pitch rate would give you the following:

 - Go-ferm: 31.25g (198 YAN) – assuming you use Scott Labs Guidelines of 1.25g/g yeast